bio-phys/capriqorn/doc/manual.rst

     * Postprocessing: capriq postproc -f postprocessor.yaml

         * Multiple histogram h5-files can be read in at once for postprocessing
-        * The output is stored in and hdf5 file, which can be unpacked using "capriq unpack" such that the output files are available in ASCII format.
+        * The output is stored in an hdf5 file, which can be unpacked using "capriq unpack" such that the output files are available in ASCII format.

 #. **Analysis**
     * Reading in hdf5 files with python (template is coming soon!)